top of page

 Professional Support

+Therapy or medication can help depending on the severity of symptoms.
 Early awareness helps you prepare and respond with intention instead of feeling blindsided.

 You can work with your system instead of fighting it.
 Seasonal patterns have rhythm, and your support can too.